When Does Ovulation Stop?

 Calcium and vitamin D are both excellent supplements since low levels of either can lead to osteoporosis, a medical condition where the bones become brittle and fragile from loss of tissue.
 Unfortunately, they haven’t been found to be that effective on menopausal symptoms.
 The Women’s Health Initiative Trial looked at the effects of calcium and vitamin D supplements on menopausal symptoms.
 They found that after an average of 5.7 years, there was no difference in symptoms between the group that took supplements and the group that didn’t.

-Black cohosh is probably one of the most often heard-of supplements for menopause.
+Black cohosh is probably one of the most well-known supplements for menopause.
 People sometimes use black cohosh to treat symptoms like hot flashes, night sweats, and irritability.
 However, there is no evidence to suggest that black cohosh has an effect on hormone levels in the body, including estradiol.

 Side effects of black cohosh may include: gastrointestinal problems, rash, uterine bleeding, breast pain, and acute hepatitis.
 It should not be used by people with liver problems, or people who take tamoxifen, chemotherapy drugs, simvastatin, and drugs that are metabolized by specific liver enzymes, known as cytochrome P450.